-In theory, the armistice was meant to be temporary, calling for a "complete cessation of hostilities and of all acts of armed force in Korea until a final peaceful settlement is achieved.”
-But a peace conference held in Geneva in 1954 failed to find a full peace deal, in large part because both sides considered themselves the victors.
+In theory, the armistice was meant to be temporary, calling for a “complete cessation of hostilities and of all acts of armed force in Korea until a final peaceful settlement is achieved.”
+But a peace conference held in Geneva in 1954 did not result in a full peace deal, in large part because both sides considered themselves the victors.
 Escalating tensions in what was then French Indochina also complicated matters.
 The United States subsequently abrogated one part of the armistice by moving nuclear weapons into South Korea in 1958.
 (They were eventually removed in 1991.)

 What is the current situation?

 When North Korea’s Kim met South Korean President Moon Jae-in at the Panmunjom truce village in the DMZ in April, the two men agreed to work toward “declaring an end to the war and establishing a permanent and solid peace regime.”